rule37/Portfolio/README.md

 I hope to learn about how to make data visually compelling and meaningful for a target audience.
 I want to make data beautiful and interesting, easy to understand and action-invoking.
 I am excited to learn various tools to create visuals, and get a portfolio together to share my work with any interested parties.

 ## Portfolio:
-### Week 2 Homework:<a href="https://rule37.github.io/Portfolio/VizAssignment1"> Visualizing Total National Debt for OECD countries from 1996 to 2017</a>
+### Week 2:<a href="https://rule37.github.io/Portfolio/VizAssignment1"> Visualizing Total National Debt for OECD countries from 1996 to 2017</a>

 ### Week 3: <a href = "VizAssignment2"> Critiquing and recreating a visualization </a>